 Accurate: Accurate and regular feedback is given on their teaching and progress on the course.

 Rigorous: Judgements are based on a wide range of evidence.

 Consistent: Assessment criteria are consistently applied across all schools and settings.

 Development: The primary focus of our assesssments is to enable trainees to accurately identify strengths and areas for development.

-The focus of all assessment activities is developmental - with the clear aim of helping trainees to further improve the quality of their teaching.
+The focus of all assessment activities is developmental - with the clear aim of helping trainees to master the core curriculum and further improve the quality of their teaching.

-A detailed and rigorous assessment procedure is in place, which is transparent, understood by all partners and consistently implemented.
-It has also been reviewed in line with the government's workload initiative, ensuring that the collection of evidence is both meaningful and manageable and has a positive impact on the progress of trainees.
+Our assessment procedure has also been reviewed in line with the government's workload initiative, ensuring that the collection of evidence is both meaningful and manageable and has a positive impact on the progress of trainees.